csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

         - one method `Swap` to swap the length and the width of a precise rectangle,
         - one method `MultiplyRectangle` to multiply the length and width of a precise rectangle by a factor given in the argument as an integer.

 #.
-Declare and manipulate rectangles with floating-point values for the width and the length in the `Main` method, and make sure they behave as expected (can you compute the area, for instance?).
+Declare and manipulate rectangles with floating-point (i.e. `double`) values for the width and the length in the `Main` method, and make sure they behave as expected (can you compute the area, for instance?).

 # Writing A Circle Class